 Philadelphia, Pa. is filled with Villanova grads.
 With a median salary of $95K, Wilmington, Del. represents the highest-paid city popular among Villanova grads.
 The city with the lowest median paycheck frequented by Villanova alumni is Washington, DC, where earnings average $73K.
 In addition, grads flock to New York, N.Y. as well as Boston, Mass.

 Former Wildcats who fare the best in terms of salary hold a Master of Computer Science (MCS) and earn a median salary of $131K per year.
 A B.A. in Communication is less advantageous in terms of earnings; alums with this degree are the lowest earners with a median annual pay of $49K.

 Many Villanova grads have knowledge of Project Management, with roughly a seventh of alumni using this program on the clock.
 Former Wildcats with Operations Management experience garner salaries that are 17 percent more than other grads' salaries.
 Demonstrated ability in Microsoft Excel, Microsoft Office, and Data Analysis rank among leading skills as well.

 Benefits and Perks

-Arcadia University graduates, who earn $86K on average, make a similar amount to Villanova grads.
+Among alumni of similar schools, DeSales University grads (who make an average of about $68K) earn salaries most similar to Villanova alumni.
 Other schools similar to Villanova include Eastern University, Saint Joseph's University, and Philadelphia University.